THIS ANTHOLOGY TAKES

 Daniel Tessier has asserted his right under the Copyright, Designs and Patents Act, 1988 to be identified as the author of this work.

-All 'Iris Wildthyme' images and references on this page are copyrighted to Obverse Books and are used solely for promotional purposes.
+All 'Iris Wildthyme' images on this site are copyrighted to Big Finish Productions or Obverse Books and are used solely for promotional purposes.

-'Iris Wildthyme' series copyright © Obverse Books 2009.
-No copyright infringement is intended.
+'Iris Wildthyme' series copyright © Big Finish Productions / Obverse Books No copyright infringement is intended.